corymickelson/NoPoDoFo/documentation/bestpractices.md

 There are however a handful of NoPoDoFo operations that can be somewhat expensive in terms of copy overhead, one such method being
 `Document.body`.
 The Document body accessor iterates each object of the PDF Document creating a new NoPoDoFo::Object and returning all NoPoDoFo::Objects as a new Javascript Array.

+The NoPoDoFo low level api's, specifically [Dictionary](./dictionary.md) and [Array](./array.md) expose methods for iterating the values of the containter.
+When iterating the keys of an array, or the key(s)/value(s) of a dictionary the caller must check that the return value has been resolved, if the value has not been resolved a [Ref](./ref.md) will be returned.
+The caller then can take this ref and pass it to [document.getObject](./document.md#getobject) to get the actual object value.
+Examples of this can be seen in unit tests Image, and FileAttachment.